victorock/scaleio2-docker/README.md

 - Test/Dev
 - Cloud/Virtualized Infrastructure

-The content of this repository implements ScaleIO Version 2.0 and requires systemd supportability.
+The content of this repository implements ScaleIO Version 2.0 and requires systemd.

 Tests were performed on CentOS 7.2 (Atomic).